kerryjiang/SuperSocket.Document/The-Built-in-Command-Line-Protocol.md

 ## Text Encoding

 The default encoding of the command line protocol is Ascii.
-You can change to use other encoding than Ascii by instantiating CommandLineReceiveFilterFactory with the specific enoding:
+You can change to other encoding than Ascii by instantiating CommandLineReceiveFilterFactory with the specific enoding:

     public class YourServer : AppServer<YourSession>
     {